ao-apps/maven-javadoc-plugin-failing-multiple-projects-same-name/README.md

 versions 3.1.0 through 3.3.0.
 When a reactor build has multiple projects with the same groupId and artifactId, even when different versions, the javadoc fails with `Exit code: 1 - error: module not found: com.aoindustries.example`

+## Issue Reported:
+We have reported this as [Issue #682](https://issues.apache.org/jira/projects/MJAVADOC/issues/MJAVADOC-682).

 ## To Reproduce:
 1. Clone this project: `git clone https://github.com/aoindustries/maven-javadoc-plugin-failing-multiple-projects-same-name.git`
 2. Change to project directory: `cd maven-javadoc-plugin-failing-multiple-projects-same-name`